AD-SDL/rpl-summer-2022/halona/DailyLog.md

 * Work out how to pre-process the images (make a python script for the labels)
 * Work on Priyanka's papers
 ### Tasks Accomplished:
+* Was able to find code that converts the Unity json files to YOLO-readable files
+* Worked on creating a yaml file for the Unity images
+* Worked on Priyanka's paper